 - To taste salt and pepper

-Juice the two lemons, add salt and pepper, olive oil and honey,
+- Juice the two lemons, add salt and pepper, olive oil, honey, and preserved lemons